urql-graphql/urql/src/content/docs/architecture.md

 **Second,** operations are checked against the cache.
 Depending on the `requestPolicy` cached results can be resolved instead and results from network requests are cached.

-**Third,** operations are sent to the API and the result is normalised.
+**Third,** operations are sent to the API and the result is normalized.

 ## Operation Results